SkiffDank/stoopidwindowsmitelfix/README.md

 # stoopidwindowsmitelfix
-stupid mitel crash fix click
+stupid mitel crash fix click is this batch file

 mitel has released a terrible excuse for a phone their softphone only runs on windows their softphone barely functions